The Unthinkable: MS, Death, and Life Expectancy

-It’s time for me to talk about the unthinkable, the topic that is extremely taboo for many of us with Multiple Sclerosis.
+It’s time for me to talk about the unthinkable, the topic that is extremely taboo for many of us with multiple sclerosis.
 I’m talking about the effects MS can have on our deaths and life expectancy.
 Like many topics I discuss, I got the idea for this by talking with others who battle the disease.
 Also like most things I discuss, I have a personal connection to it, as my grandfather was taken by MS. This topic is tough for most to talk about.
 It’s even harder for our friends and family.
-Just because something is unpleasant, it doesn’t mean we shouldn’t discuss it and inform ourselves, so let’s get to it.
+But just because something is unpleasant, it doesn’t mean we shouldn’t discuss it and inform ourselves, so let’s get to it.

 As I said, it’s “complications” from MS that end up taking us early.
 So what are some of these? (this is far from a complete list)

-- Pneumonia is a pretty common problem for those with MS. Swallowing problems are common, and they lead to food and drink getting deposited in the lungs.
-Pneumonia is a serious problem among the MS community.
+Pneumonia can be a pretty common problem for those with MS. Swallowing problems are common, and they lead to food and drink getting deposited in the lungs.
+I think pneumonia is a serious problem among the MS community.
 I’m in my 30s and have already had several bad bouts of it, I’ve even been hospitalized because of it.
-As I mentioned, it’s also what claimed my grandfather
+As I mentioned, it’s also what claimed my grandfather.2

-- Infections are another common problem.
-The immobility that many with MS deal with can lead to bed sores, which can cause bad infections.
-Urinary Tract Infections are another common affliction that can become deadly if not treated.
+Infections are another common problem.
+The immobility that many with MS deal with can lead to bedsores, which can cause bad infections.
+Urinary tract infections are another common affliction that can become deadly if not treated.3

-- Suicide is a big risk.
+Suicide is a big risk.
 Some will say I shouldn’t include it here, but I disagree.
-The National MS Society mentions that people with MS are 7.5 times more likely to commit suicide than the general population.
-That is a significant risk!
-That number should shock anyone that reads it.
 Often, depression and suicide are not treated or given the due diligence that they deserve.
 We have to stop the taboo around these topics!

 Thanks so much for reading,